-The English past simple tense has various different uses.
+The English simple past tense (sometimes also called the past simple) has various different uses.
 Let’s take a look at the different ways we can use this English verb tense.

-For regular verbs, the past simple is very easy.
+For regular verbs, it’s very easy.
 All we do is add -ed to the end of the verb.
 However, there are many irregular verbs that you will need to learn.

 |I||I visited London||I didn't visit London||Did I visit London?|